 This post is part of the series 'Vulnerabilities'.
 Be sure to check out the rest of the blog posts of the series!

-You need to check the content of the zip file before processing it.
-In the case of a zip file, the header of each entry of a zip file indicates the uncompressed size.
-However, you cannot trust this value.
-It is just an informational value set by the tools that create the zip file.
-While regular applications set it correctly, an attacker won't set it correctly… So, you need first to check the value from the header to detect very big files, but then you also need to throw an exception if you detect the file is bigger than expected while extracting it.
+You need to check the contents of the zip file before processing it.
+Each entry in a zip file has a header that declares its uncompressed size.
+However, you cannot fully trust this value.
+It is only an informational field set by the tool that created the archive.
+Legitimate applications set it correctly, but an attacker will not.
+So, you should first check the declared size from the header to detect suspiciously large files, and then throw an exception if the actual extracted size exceeds the expected limit.

 const long MaxLength = 10 * 1024 * 1024; // 10MB